Milk Wood Lodges Wnion Wood

 |Further details outdoors|

-Woodland type garden with terraces, not suitable for the infirm
+Woodland type garden with terraces and large round seating area, not suitable for the infirm

 Three steps up into property.